Nearly half of all Americans have some form of diabetes, whether they know it or not.

 There are several types of diabetes — type 1, type 2 and gestational diabetes (diabetes that happens during pregnancy) being the main ones.
 Of these, type 2 is the most common by far, affecting nine out of 10 Americans with diabetes.⁶ Additional tests (such as an oral glucose tolerance test) may be needed to confirm a diagnosis.

-Various health organizations — the American Diabetes Association (ADA), International Expert Committee (IEC), and the World Health Organization (WHO) — recommend using HbA1c to help diagnose diabetes.
-But it can also be a useful self-monitoring tool for people who want to be proactive about preventing prediabetes and diabetes altogether.
+Various health organizations, like the American Diabetes Association (ADA), International Expert Committee (IEC) and the World Health Organization (WHO), recommend using HbA1c to help with the diagnosis of diabetes, but the test can also be used proactively, too.

 What's a normal HbA1C level?

-- Prediabetes: HbA1c between 5.7% and 6.4%
+- Prediabetes: Between 5.7% and 6.5%

-- Diabetes: HbA1c of 6.5% or higher
+- Diabetes: 6.5% or higher

 What does it mean if your HbA1c is high?

 In simple terms, a high HbA1c level means you have poor blood glucose control, in other words too much sugar in your bloodstream.
 That said, one test isn't enough for an official diagnosis of diabetes or prediabetes — the test should be repeated to confirm that results are consistent.

 Symptoms of HbA1c levels above 6.5% are the same as symptoms of hyperglycemia or diabetes.
 Common signs associated with an increase of levels of HbA1c include:⁸